A look at COVID-19 travel restrictions in each province and territory

 Nova Scotia

-Each of provinces in the Atlantic bubble will choose its own process for tracking and monitoring travellers.
+Each province in the Atlantic bubble will choose its own process for tracking and monitoring travellers.

 Nova Scotia Premier Stephen McNeil said border monitoring would involve asking people for identification in order to verify which province the traveller is from.